HONOR GUARD HANDBOOK AND GUIDELINES

 U.S. flag will be sewn on the upper left sleeve.
 The name tag will be affixed to the left front of the jacket.

+(The all-weather rain coat is being evaluated and will not be ordered pending a decision on an alternate provision.)
 The all-weather rain coat can be worn with or without the lining, with the large American Legion pin affixed to the right collar and the branch of service pin affixed to the left collar.

 Planning and Scheduling a request for Military Honors